craftr-build/craftr-build-4.x/readme.md

 is usually more convenient to use the DSL.

 Most commonly, the first thing to do in the build script is to apply a plugin.
 Plugins provide the means to describe specific build tasks.
+They do so by registering named extensions to the `project` object, which in the Craftr DSL is used implicitly to resolve variables.

+We'll use the `cxx` plugin to define a build task for a C program and the `run` plugin to add a non-default task to execute the built program.

 <table align="center">
   <tr><th>Craftr DSL</th><th>Python</th></tr>